lagom/lagom/docs/manual/common/concepts/ComponentTechnologies.md

     * Akka's [Split Brain Resolver](https://tech-hub.lightbend.com/docs/akka-commercial-addons/current/split-brain-resolver.html) handles network failures and system crashes.

-    * [Lightbend Application Monitoring](https://www.lightbend.com/products/monitoring) provides real time monitoring of system health, availability and performance.
+    * [Lightbend's Telemetry (Cinnamon) product](https://developer.lightbend.com/docs/cinnamon/latest/home.html) provides real time monitoring of system health, availability and performance.

     * See [[Cluster]] for more details.

 * Cassandra --- By default, Lagom microservices that need to persist data use the  [Cassandra](https://cassandra.apache.org) instance that runs as part of the development environment.
 You can also use an existing [[Cassandra Server|CassandraServer]] database or another type of database.
 See [[Managing data persistence|ES_CQRS]] for more information.